zoozoo-sec/zoozoo-sec.github.io/blogs/PwningWasm-BreakingXssFilters/index.md

             <p class="mt-4">
                 I confirmed this with several web security experts, and it seems intentional: this challenge (by <a href="https://traboda.com/ctf" target="_blank" rel="noopener noreferrer"><code>Traboda</code></a>, a platform partner of <code>Pentathon 2025</code>) is designed this way.
-                If not, it’d mean the challenge was broken — which would be a surprising oversight for an event like this!
+                If not, it’d mean the challenge was broken, which would be a surprising oversight for an event like this!
             </p>
         <h4 class='text'>Wrap Up</h4>
         <p>